 *sulfur springs generally smell like rotten eggs and the color is emerald green or milky white.
 Famous sulfur springs in Japan are Takayu Onsen, Manza Onsen, Tsukioka Onsen.
 (Wikipedia).

-When you are tired or hungry, your body has lower blood sugar than normal conditions.
+When you are hungry, the blood sugar level is lower than normal conditions.

-Bathing in hot springs is consumed energy more than expected, it can cause hypoglycemia.
+Bathing is consumed energy more than you think, it can cause hypoglycemia.